Tree replacement initiative to help make Edinburgh & the Lothians greener

-There is still an annual net loss of trees in the city which will have an impact on Edinburgh’s landscape in years to come.
+The Tree Time Initiative aims to replace trees that have been lost over the last couple of decades.
+There is currently an annual net loss of trees in the region which will have an impact on the landscape in years to come.

-The initiative aims to encourage people to donate towards the replacement of trees with a focus on street trees.
-ELGT have been working in partnership with the City of Edinburgh Council and The Woodland Trust to develop a range of packages that people can donate to.
-The different levels of donations range from a suggested £20 donation which will go towards the replanting activity up to £5000 which will enable a new street tree to be planted.
-There is also a list of trees that can be adopted where people can dedicate it to a loved one which is recognised through a plaque and an online journal.
-Every donation is acknowledged by a certificate from the Lord Provost.
+The initiative enables people to donate towards the replacement of trees with a focus on street trees.
+ELGT have been working in partnership with City of Edinburgh, East Lothian, West Lothian Councils and the Woodland Trust to develop a range of packages that people can donate to.
+The different levels of donations range from a suggested £20 donation which will go towards the replanting activity up to £2000 which will enable a new street tree to be planted.
+There is a list of trees that can be adopted where people can dedicate it to a loved one which is recognised through a plaque and an online journal.
+Every donation is acknowledged by a certificate.

 The Tree Time website enables members of the public to donate online.
 There is a campaign that runs alongside this to raise awareness of the need to replace trees that have been lost.
-It aims to galvanise support for tree planting in Edinburgh to maintain and improve the treescape of the city which are integral to the city’s success to help make it a great place to live, work and visit.
+It aims to galvanise support for tree planting in the region to maintain and improve the treescape of the area which are integral to helping make it a great place to live, work and visit.

 "I’ve found it very rewarding to know that my money is going to be helping future generations and that in itself is a really worthwhile investment, I also love tree’s and making Edinburgh greener is a no brainer -so I thought why not?”

-Funded by: Mushroom Trust, City of Edinburgh Council, The Woodland Trust
+Funded by: Mushroom Trust, City of Edinburgh Council, West Lothian Council, East Lothian Council, The Woodland Trust

 - Identified trees for adoption